mit-han-lab/VWW/demos/raspi/README.md

 git clone <insert link here>
 cd <link>
 ```
 In this folder you'll find two files, `model_quantized.tflite` and `vww_demo.py`.
 The first file is our pretrained model on the Visual Wake Words dataset, while the second is the example code used to run the demo on Raspberry Pi.
-To run the demo, you need to install one dependency, `fswebcam`, which is a command line utility used to take photos.
+To run the demo, you need to install one dependency, `python3-opencv`, a computer vision library which we use to get a live image stream.

 ```
-sudo apt-get install fswebcam
+sudo apt-get install python3-opencv
 ```

 If you have a USB webcam or other camera for your Raspberry Pi, connect it to the Pi now.